orangeduck/mpc/README.md

 Secod Example
 -------------

-Passing around all these function pointers might seem clumsy, but having parsers be type-generic is important as it lets users define their own syntax tree types as well as perform specific house-keeping or data processing in the parsing phase.
+Passing around all these function pointers might seem clumsy, but having parsers be type-generic is important as it lets users define their own syntax tree types, as well as allows them perform specific house-keeping or data processing in the parsing phase.
 For example we can specify a simple maths grammar that computes the result of the expression as it goes along.

 We start with a fold function that will fold two `int*` into a new `int*` based on some `char*` operator.